joshuagamboa/mcp-supabase-diff-doc/AUGMENT_INTEGRATION.md

 - "Update the schema documentation for my Supabase project"
 - "Generate a changelog of my database structure"
 - "Create documentation for my Supabase tables and views"

+### Helping the LLM Understand the Tool

+When first using the tool, it's helpful to provide some context to the LLM about what the tool does.
+You can do this by starting with a prompt like:

+"I have a Supabase Schema Tracker MCP tool that can document database schema changes.
+The tool is called 'document_db_changes' and it analyzes my Supabase PostgreSQL database to detect DDL changes and generate documentation.
+Can you help me use this tool to document my current database schema?"

+This helps the LLM understand:
+1. The name of the tool (`document_db_changes`)
+2. What it does (documents schema changes)
+3. When to use it (for analyzing Supabase PostgreSQL databases)

 The tool will generate documentation in the `docs/` directory of the project: